vorticist/os-demo/README.md

  watch -n 2 kubectl get -n ai-iac services
  ```
  Take note of the external IP in the service and paste it in a browser, our demo app should pop up.
 In it you can input a youtube video link and it will process it using a YOLOv8 model fine tuned to find tacos.

+ ### Closing

+As we draw this project to a close, ArkusNexus reaffirms its dedication to leveraging AI technology within frameworks that ensure both security and privacy.
+Through navigating the complexities of cutting-edge AI integration, we aim to set a precedent for innovation that upholds the integrity of sensitive information.
+Our gratitude extends to our collaborators and clientele, whose partnership has been invaluable.
+Together, we look forward to forging ahead in our pursuit of technological advancement and excellence.